djchateau/ISKTER/README.md

 ## Tools

-### Multi-Use
+### Exploitation

-- [CyberChef](https://github.com/gchq/CyberChef): Self-described as the "Cyber Swiss Army Knife" created and maintained by UK's four-letter glowies, it contains an impressive amount of functionality for doing analysis and assisting in other cybersecurity-related work and activities, such as CTFs.
+- [HijackLibs](https://github.com/wietze/HijackLibs): Queryable database of publicly disclosed DLL hijacking opportunities.

 ### Home Labs

 - [GOAD (Game of Active Directory](https://github.com/Orange-Cyberdefense/GOAD): GOAD is a pentest active directory LAB project.
 The purpose of this lab is to give pentesters a vulnerable Active directory environment ready to use to practice usual attack techniques.
 - [Microsoft Activation Scripts (MAS)](https://massgrave.dev/): A Windows and Office activator using HWID/Ohook/KMS38/Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.

+### Multi-Use

+- [CyberChef](https://github.com/gchq/CyberChef): Self-described as the "Cyber Swiss Army Knife" created and maintained by UK's four-letter glowies, it contains an impressive amount of functionality for doing analysis and assisting in other cybersecurity-related work and activities, such as CTFs.

 ### Enumeration